botelhocpp/IASpie/README.md

 # IASpie v1.0.0
-Translator of IASlang mnemonic codes into opcodes that run on the IAS computer.
+## An IAS machine assembler.
+Translates "IASlang" mnemonic codes into opcodes, executed on the IAS computer.

 <p align="center">
  <a href="#objetivo">Objetivo</a> •